fidalgo/fidalgo.github.io/_positions/ubiwhere.md

 technologies: Java, Linux, PostgreSQL, Bash, HP Quality Center, Redmine, Jira, Confluence

 description: |
-    Java Backend Developer with expertise in SMS and MMS based services, driving Telco operators' success through cutting-edge solutions.
+  Worked at Ubiwhere, as part of a collaboration with Altice Innovation, a leading player in the telecommunications industry.
 projects:
-- As a Java Backend Developer, I spearheaded the specification, implementation, and maintenance of several message processing modules (SMS, MMS and WAP Push) that provided a range of value-added services to telecommunications operators.
+  - Spearheaded the specification, implementation, and maintenance of several message processing modules (SMS, MMS and WAP Push) that provided a range of value-added services to telecommunications operators.
     These services included mass sending, CRM integration, and seamless integration with external systems such as bank operations, email, and web services.
 ---